BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

 The above steps are executed identically for both signing sessions.
 However, step 9 will not work as before, since the partial signatures will not add up to a valid total signature.
-Additonal steps must be taken, and it is at this point that the two signing sessions diverge.
+Additional steps must be taken, and it is at this point that the two signing sessions diverge.
 From here on we consider "Session A" which benefits Alice (e.g. which sends her coins) and "Session B" which benefits Bob (e.g. which sends him coins).